IntelLabs/kafl.edk2/README.md

     - SecureBootEnable: binary file with 1 byte (0 for disable and 1 for enable)
   * Update the DefaultSecureBootConfig in build.py with above information.
   * Run build.py with [-key_enroll]

+## RUNNING TDVF on QEMU

+* QEMU commands
+`$ /path/to/install_qemu/qemu-system-x86_64 \`
+`  -no-reboot -name debug-threads=on -enable-kvm -smp 4,sockets=2 -object tdx-guest,id=tdx,debug \`
+`  -machine q35,accel=kvm,kvm-type=tdx,kernel_irqchip=split,guest-memory-protection=tdx -no-hpet \`
+`  -cpu host,host-phys-bits,+invtsc \`
+`  -device loader,file=/path/to/tdvf,id=fd0 \`
+`  -m 2G -nographic -vga none`

+Running a TD requires not only a TDVF but also an updated QEMU/KVM/LinuxGuest.
+More information visit:  https://github.com/intel/tdx.
+For example:
+  - The early code of Linux Guest support is at https://github.com/intel/tdx/tree/guest.
+  - The early code of KVM support is at https://github.com/intel/tdx/tree/kvm.
+  - The early code of QEMU support is at TBD.

 ## Known limitation
 This package is only the sample code to show the concept.